Community engagement to address structural violence

 Get involved with our reciprocal projects with community-based organizations

-SPH's Collaboratory for Health Justice has been awarded funding from the MacArthur Foundation to build capacity at the neighborhood level to address structural violence by repurposing academic knowledge and skills to directly support community-based organizations, through our classrooms, to lead healing and rebuilding public health movements.
+From spring 2021 to spring 2024, the Collaboratory for Health Justice was awarded funding from the MacArthur Foundation to build capacity at the neighborhood level to address structural violence by repurposing academic knowledge and skills to directly support community-based organizations, through our classrooms, to lead healing and rebuilding public health movements.

 In this effort, community-based organizations are defined as public, non-profit or informal organization that is focused on meeting the needs of a community, oftentimes the one in which it resides.
-The Collaboratory will particularly focus on mutual aid organizations, grassroots community groups and other entities made up of residents from the communities of focus.
-There may be some collaboration with local health departments as well.
+The Collaboratory particularly focused on mutual aid organizations, grassroots community groups and other entities made up of residents from the communities of focus, rather than but not exclusive of local health departments.

 Learn about our projects Heading link